ga-wdi-boston/git-basics-assessment/diagnostic.md

 6. Should you ever edit published history?

     ```sh
-    No, we should never change history!
+    No, we should never change published history!
 It would become difficult to track
     changes, we would not know who did what change, it could mess up
     commits, etc.
     ```